Background mask

 Local initiatives

 That being said, there are many small, local NGOs that work with issues that you might care for.
 Below we added a list of these, so you can make a choice between some trusted NGOs that we know of.
 Many of these really manage to make a difference on the ground, by for example supporting local schools, local health care facilities or by helping to pay tuition fees for private schools.
-But donating to an NGO might feel different than actually bringing something to hand out.
+But donating to an NGO might feel different from actually bringing something to hand out.
 Handing out gifts allows you to connect with the people and get a feel for Kenyan culture.

 Many clients then wonder if it would be wiser to buy things after arriving in the country – and thus support the local economy.
 Our guide Anthony advises against that: ‘Gifts from Europe or America usually are more varied or of better quality.
 Recipients feel very honoured to receive such gifts.
 Bringing your gifts also saves on time that would be spent sourcing those gifts here in Kenya.’

-To know what to bring you can check the Pack for a Purpose initiative, that connects local organisations and hotels with tourists coming to Kenya.
-On their website you find a list of organisations and hotels in Kenya, with an overview of what they support and what is still needed.
+To know what to bring, you can check the Pack for a Purpose initiative, that connects local organisations and hotels with tourists coming to Kenya.
+On their website, you find a list of organisations and hotels in Kenya, with an overview of what they support and what is still needed.
 Some of these hotels might be on your itinerary, making it easy for you to support their good cause.
 Additionally, below you find a list of gifts that we feel are always appreciated:

 School supplies